David Daiches: Early life

-He was born in Sunderland, into a Jewish family with a Lithuanian background—the subject of his 1956 memoir, Two Worlds: An Edinburgh Jewish Childhood.
-He moved to Edinburgh while still a young child, about the end of the First World War, where his father, Rev Dr Salis Daiches was rabbi to Edinburgh's Jewish community, and founder of the city's branch of B'nai Brith.
+He was born in Sunderland, to Jewish-Lithuanian émigrés —the subject of his 1956 memoir, Two Worlds: An Edinburgh Jewish Childhood.
+He moved to Edinburgh while still a young child, about the end of the First World War, where his father, Rev Dr Salis Daiches was and Orthodox rabbi to Edinburgh's Jewish community, and founder of the city's branch of B'nai Brith.

 He studied at George Watson's College and won a scholarship to the University of Edinburgh where he won the Elliot prize.
 He went to Oxford where he became the Elton exhibitioner, and was elected Fellow of Balliol College in 1936.

 Daiches is the father of Jenni Calder, also a Scottish literary historian.
-His brother was the prominent Edinburgh QC Lionel Henry Daiches.
+His brother was the prominent Edinburgh Lionel Henry Daiches QC.
 Although Lionel retained the older, traditional pronunciation of their surname as 'dyke-iz' /ˈdaɪ χ (or k) ɪz/, David returned from the US with the Americanized 'day-ches', /ˈdeɪ tʃɪz/.

 He also had a sister, Sylvia Daiches.